 The Plan invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statement of net assets available for benefits.
-For example, as of December 31, 2016, approximately 16% of the Plan's net assets are invested in the CCIC Unitized Common Stock Trust Fund that predominately consists of the common stock of the Company.
-See note 3.
+For example, as of December 31, 2017, approximately 14% of the Plan's net assets were in the CCIC Unitized Common Stock Trust Fund, which predominately consists of the common stock of the Company.
+See note 4.